To learn more about what communication professionals are thinking about, consider joining one of these groups if you are in any field of study:

 Courses and Workshops to Improve Communication Skills

 Careers Beyond Academia holds regular workshops to help you hone skills needed for your professional future.
 Explore our calendar of events to see which ones match your availability and interests.
 We routinely advertise activities from on and off campus and sometimes offer to reimburse for your travel to nearby workshops.
 Please contact us to discuss your specific needs.
-Our weekly listserv communication includes many more opportunities.
+The Careers Beyond Academia listserv communication includes many more opportunities.

 - COMM 5660 Science Communication Workshop (1 cr.
 B. Lewenstein) A weekend workshop offered fall and spring that trains researchers in the sciences (including natural sciences, engineering, experimental social sciences, etc.) to communicate effectively with non-scientists such as policymakers, political stakeholders, the media, and the general public.
 Training activities may include role-play, reading/discussion, writing press releases and other outreach materials, and discussion with invited speakers.